 Confession: I was highly skeptical of this experience, imagining our vehicle flipping over or, worse, getting stuck in the sand and being lost forever in what is one of the largest expanses of coastal sand dunes in the world.
 However, as we suited up Mad Max-style, our guide put our minds at ease by assuring us that we could dictate the pace — and besides, if his young daughter could shred the dunes, so could we.
 We hopped in a very sturdy quad and gripped the handlebars for a glorious tour of this special ecosystem — ridges, slopes, lakes, forest and so much to see that you can’t view from any other vantage point.

 Smiles plastered ear to ear, unwind with an easy beachcombing stroll along Horsfall Beach, a picturesque campground dotted with dune grasses, driftwood and the impressive remains of a 324-foot wooden steamship that ran aground in 1929, most accessible at low tide.
-Hop in the car and cross the bay south again to explore the cute vintage and antique shops in downtown North Bend, and indulge in a bowl of steamer clams on the patio at Ciccarelli’s, which doubles as a coffee shop and roastery.
+Hop in the car and cross the bay south again to explore the cute vintage and antique shops in downtown North Bend, and indulge in a bowl of steamer clams on the patio at Ciccarelli’s, which doubles as a coffee shop.

 Treat yourself to more fun at the array of boutiques and gift shops in downtown Coos Bay, pausing to admire the bright murals and other public art that bring pops of color at every turn.
 Celebrate your day of adventure at downtown’s 7 Devils Brewing Co., a sustainably minded brewpub that serves pub fare beyond burgers, like fresh albacore, local Coos Bay oysters and seasonal vegetarian “bliss bowls.”
 Pair your dish with a juicy IPA or a Devil’s Own rum and coke, with craft spirits made at Stillwagon Distillery in Charleston.
 Enjoy live music on the 7 Devils garden patio in the warmer months, or see what indie films are playing at the grand historic Egyptian Theatre.